NATIONAL FORMER PRISONER OF WAR RECOGNITION DAY

 Many POWs endure conditions much like this.
 These heroes deserve a day of recognition.
-Each year, the current Presidential proclaims National Former Prisoner of War Recognition Day and government officials, veterans, civic and private organizations observe the day with ceremonies and events.
+An annual presidential proclamation is signed for National Former Prisoner of War Recognition Day and government officials, veterans, civic and private organizations observe the day with ceremonies and events.
 Some states require the POW/MIA flag to be flown in this day.

 HOW TO OBSERVE

 Honor former POWs by helping to organize events.
 Ensure your organization flies the POW/MIA flag.
 Use #FormerPOWRecognitionDay to share on social media.